intel/nlp-training-and-inference-openvino/question-answering-bert-qat/README.md

   `time` value.
 For the above H/W configuration and with MAX_TRAINING_SAMPLES as 50 it would ideally be 480s.
 Please increase the timeout if need to finetune on whole dataset.

  #### Workaround 2
-  1. Even if the helm issues error the training pod will get schedule and will keep running and finish its job.
-Please verify kubectl logs <training_pod>
+  1. Even if the helm an issues error, the training pod will get schedule and will keep running and finish its job.
+Verify using kubectl logs <training_pod>
-      Once, the pod is completed .
+      when the pod is completed.
-  2. Please do
+  2. Run the command
 	```
 	   helm uninstall qatchart
 	```
-  3. Now install the qatchart with just inference as training has completed
+  3. Install the qatchart with just inference as training has completed
 	```
 	helm install qatchart qat --no-hooks
 	```